sangitgyawali/password_generator_using_python/README.md

 # 🔐 Password Generator using Python

-A simple and interactive Python program to generate strong, secure, and customizable passwords.
+A simple Python program that generates strong and random passwords based on user preferences.
 ---

 ## 🚀 Features